 Sorry, you missed the deadline….you can apply next year if you are still around!

-Whether you are accepted to the program is decided by the program administrator, Dan Watson.
-He will suggest you for a specific project and the faculty member must approve your assignment.
+Whether you are accepted to the program is decided by the program administrator, Sharon Anderson.
+She will suggest you for a specific project and the faculty member must approve your assignment.

 We expect to accept approximately 50 students into the program for the 2013‐2014 academic year.